 Start your coca tea tasting with your nose!

 Good quality coca has a pleasant odor not unlike freshly cut grass.
-This will decrease over time and with handling, so it’s always important to get the freshest coca you can find.
+This will decrease over time, exposure to air, and with handling, so it’s always important to get the freshest coca you can find.

 Dried coca should have a touch of bitterness to it, if you are tasting the material before steeping in hot water.
 The presence of these bitter undertones signifies the presence of alkaloids.
 They aren’t always easy to detect, though, as coca can have a slight numbing effect on the mouth.

 Flavor is really hard to describe.
 It certainly shares nothing in common with “normal” black tea.
 Many people have likened it to green tea, such as Matcha, but I find that normal green tea has much more of a “zing” or “tang” to it, while coca tea tastes “flatter”.
 Being alkaline, once the tea is made with hot water, the fresh cut-grass smell seems to transform into a reasonably strong aroma filled with herbal notes, and the resulting tea is generally smooth-flavored.
 I’ve found there has always been an absence of citrus or tangy elements.

 As one progresses through a cup of coca tea, it is not uncommon to find a slight numbing at the back of the throat, caused by the beneficial alkaloids found in coca tea.
 This numbness also affect your taste buds, and so the flavor of coca tea is often “masked” by the anesthetic effect of the tea itself!

 In summary, if you enjoy discovering new herbs and are adventurous with trying new flavors, you will love coca tea.

 If, on the other hand, you’re not a fan of strong herbal odors and flavors, it might not quite be your “cup of tea”.